achliopa/edx_HyperledgerIntro/readme.md

 * Conducting post-trade settlement in an automated way through smart contracts promises to introduce efficiencies, and reduce friction associated with trades.
 However, the industry has experienced some barriers to the adoption of blockchain technologies.
 Primarily, data privacy rules have come into conflict with the way standard blockchain protocols operate.
 Some regulations in the finance industry will not allow you to share information, or store it on a shared medium, even if it is encrypted.
 In addition, regulations covering securities professionals specify how ownership of certain assets must be recorded and properly transferred.
 Securities professionals include broker-dealers and investment advisers.
 These rules were written without the anticipation of blockchain technologies, and are at odds with the fully digital transference of assets over blockchain technologies.
 Either these regulations will need to adapt to blockchain technologies, or blockchain technologies will need to introduce new features conforming to existing regulations.
 The adoption of blockchain technologies for post-trade settlement will likely change the role of governments in the financial oversight.
 There will be less of a need to enforce individual trades and resolve settlement disputes, but the government may collect better data on existing trades by viewing and querying the blockchain.
 With this increased insight into the market, the government may or may not develop stronger standards for trades through smart contracts.

 ### Lecture 54 - Healthcare

+* A number of multi-party processes in the healthcare industry can leverage distributed ledger technology.
+By streamlining these multi-party processes, the healthcare industry can reduce the time and expense of collecting and verifying multiple pieces of information in order to deliver quality care to patients.
+Healthcare providers and insurance companies have begun to explore how blockchain can improve the delivery of patient care.
+* In 2015, the US spent 27.42% of the federal budget, or $1.05 trillion, on healthcare (National Priorities Project).
+Because these costs are so high, the US government, in particular, has invested resources into healthcare blockchain technology.
+The Office of National Coordinator for Health Information Technology (ONC) is responsible for health information technology.
+It has recognized a need for nationwide interoperability and standards for electronic health records, claims processing, and verification of provider credentials.
+To that end, it has sponsored many government blockchain initiatives in healthcare.
+* The healthcare industry has already placed medical insurance enrollment information on blockchain for verification, and plans to incorporate many other aspects of medical insurance claims processing on blockchain.
+One cost borne by health insurance providers is auditing care providers.
+Health insurance providers must verify whether a practitioner actually delivered the care that he or she was obliged to deliver to the patient.
+Health insurance providers must also audit the financial aspects incurred as part of this care, to ensure that care was paid, and the charges were accurate.
+Tying the care auditability with the payment auditability provides a key advantage to reducing the potential for fraud.

+## Section 2 - When to Use or Not to Use Blockchain Technologies

+### Lecture 55 - When to Use Blockchain

+* There are certain factors to consider when evaluating blockchain distributed ledger technology for your business.
+How many participants are in your system?
+What is the geographical distribution of the participants?
+What sort of performance requirements do you have?
+Defining the rules, risks, and responsibilities of each party in your blockchain system is useful as you consider transferring a database to a decentralized environment such as one of the Hyperledger frameworks.
+Blockchain is best suited for business applications where one or more of the following conditions apply:
+	* There is a need for a shared common database
+	* The parties involved with the process have conflicting incentives, or do not have trust among participants
+	* There are multiple parties involved or writers to a database
+	* There are currently trusted third parties involved in the process that facilitate interactions between multiple parties who must trust the third party.
+This could include escrow services, data feed providers, licensing authorities, or a notary public
+	* Cryptography is currently being used or should be used.
+Cryptography facilitates data confidentiality, data integrity, authentication, and non-repudiation
+	* Data for a business process is being entered into many different databases along the lifecycle of the process.
+It is important that this data is consistent across all entities, and/or digitization of such a process is desired
+	* There are uniform rules governing participants in the system
+	* Decision making of the parties is transparent, rather than confidential
+	* There is a need for an objective, immutable history or log of facts for partiesâ€™ reference
+	* Transaction frequency does not exceed 10,000 transactions per second.

+### Lecture 56 - When Not to Use Blockchain

+* Blockchain technology is a powerful tool, but it is not always the right tool for the job at hand.
+If you are contemplating using blockchain technology, be sure to evaluate the problem fully.
+The following conditions are not currently well suited to blockchain-based solutions:
+	* The process involves confidential data
+	* The process stores a lot of static data, or the data is quite large
+	* Rules of transactions change frequently
+	* The use of external services to gather/store data.
+* **The Process Involves Confidential Data** : The biggest advantage and challenge in deploying blockchains is the radical transparency which they provide.
+Methods are being developed to hide confidential data on the blockchain, while sharing it only to relevant parties.
+Regulations for data privacy often do not allow for blockchain solutions.
+A thorough review of the relevant privacy rules governing your business case should be examined to see whether blockchain is appropriate.
+For example, is leaking data in encrypted form allowed?
+What level of encryption is required when transmitting data?
+* **The Process Stores a Lot of Static Data/Data Is Quite Large** : With blockchain technology, the entire database is stored across many nodes in a blockchain system.
+Because the replication factor of these systems is so high, they are best suited to databases that have many state changes, or store only the minimum necessary amount of information.
+If the data is relatively static, or if the files to be stored are quite large, a different technical solution may be more appropriate.
+* **Rules of Transactions Change Frequently** : If the rules around how your business processes are conducted change frequently, or change in unexpected ways, then blockchain may not be well suited for your use case.
+The rules of transactions in blockchain are often pre-set, and smart contracts do not change execution paths once they have been initiated.
+Everything that takes place on a blockchain must be completely deterministic.
+Additionally, blockchains are append-only databases.
+A relational database may be more suitable if you need to make many changes to your data as the rules of your transactions change.
+* **The Use of External Services to Gather/Store Data** : A blockchain smart contract does not currently initiate the retrieval of external data.
+Instead, one or more trusted parties ("oracles") must create a transaction which embeds that data in the chain.
+This data is often gathered and stored in a traditional database by the oracle.
+Any interaction between a blockchain and the outside world is restricted to regular database operations.
+In other words, an oracle pushes data onto the blockchain, rather than a smart contract pulling it in.
+Once the oracle pushes the data, every node will have an identical copy of this data.
+This allows for the data to be safely used in a smart contract computation.
+While oracles allow for blockchain interface with external data, they undermine the goal of a decentralized system.
+Examine when such a trusted authority should be retained.
+When the trusted authority would or should be retained, efficiencies in the blockchain are not as high as in other applications.

+### Lecture 57 - Simpler Alternatives

+* For some applications, other options are simply more efficient.
+When evaluating blockchain technology, consider whether regular file storage, a centralized database, or database replication with master/slave relationship between the original and copies is suitable.
+If those structures are suitable, then you can deploy your application with reduced complexity.
+Do you need a smart contract or are stored procedures written in an extension of SQL sufficient?
+Similarly, some applications can simply utilize cryptographic methods common in blockchains, without the database replication mechanisms of a blockchain.

+# Chapter 4 - Technical Requirements

+* In this section, we will discuss different prerequisites that need to be fulfilled to ensure that our system is prepared for the technical requirements of this course.
+* Before you proceed to chapters on Hyperledger Iroha, Hyperledger Sawtooth, and Hyperledger Fabric, you have to have the following features installed on your computer: cURL, Node.js, npm package manager, Go Language, Docker, and Docker Compose, and, if you are a Windows user, VirtualBox.

+## Section 1 - Installation Instructions for Linux

+*